sciZer0/7/v/README.md

 <h3 align="center">Problem 7</h3>

-Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, trustless, ultra-stable, and importantly, safe stablecoin — meaning, among other things, which never relies on banks, and which is upgradable but never relies on multi-signatures of only few people.
+Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, trustless, ultra-stable, and importantly, safe stablecoin — meaning, among other things, which never relies on banks, and code of which is decentralizedly-upgradable but which never relies on multi-signatures of only few people.

 Without the ideal stablecoin, plus having all these fundamental problems above, getting adoption for crypto in general is extremely-hard.